cykod/Quintus-website/public/guide/animation.md

 You'll notice there are a number of different options you can pass as details for each animation.
 The only required option is `frames` the rest have reasonable defaults unless you need to override them.

-* frames: an array of frame numbers that make up the animation
+* `frames`: an array of frame numbers that make up the animation
-* rate: frames per second, best expressed as a fraction
+* `rate`: frames per second, best expressed as a fraction
-* loop: defaults to true, which plays the animation over and over.
+* `loop`: defaults to true, which plays the animation over and over.
 Set to false to have it play once
-* next: the animation to play directly after this one (automatically sets loop to false)
+* `next`: the animation to play directly after this one (automatically sets loop to false)
-* trigger: event to trigger when the animation is done - useful for doing something (like adding a bullet sprite) when the animation is done playing.
+* `trigger`: event to trigger when the animation is done - useful for doing something (like adding a bullet sprite) when the animation is done playing.

 ## Playing animations on sprites

 To play an animation you set a "sprite" property on your Sprite with the name of the animation sheet ("player" in the example above), add the "animation" component and then call "play(name)" with the name of the animation to play.

 All the animation component actually does is set the frame variable to the appropriate number at the appropriate time.
-For bitmap keyframe animations, however, this can be very powerfull.
+For bitmap keyframe animations, however, this can be very powerful.

 Here's an example: